ngangchill/ci4play/README.md

 ### Composer and Services
 [Composer][1] forms the heart of the framework, providing the autoloading of all classes.
 Both the `system` and `application` folders live in their own namespaces, making extending and overriding core framework features a breeze.

-There is a `CI` object that acts as a dependency injection container for common classes.
+There is a `CI` object that acts as a [dependency injection container][2] for common classes.
 It provides a `getInstance()` method that returns the CI singleton.
 Classes can be defined in `application/Config/services.php` along with an alias they are referred as.
 Those classes can then be accessed through the CI object as a property.

 For example, the 'CodeIgniter\Log' class is aliased as `logger` in the config file.
 You can access that from within any class in the application like so: